 There was less looting following the departure of the American and Guyanese military and police units, although that may be in large part due to the fact that the Guyana government did maintain a presence within Jonestown for several months.
 Nevertheless, as time went on, more and more small items – clothing, personal effects, kitchen implements and housewares, school and office supplies, musical instruments, etc – began to disappear.
 Things were there one day and gone the next.

-While the government did maintain the site for a number of years – allowing Hmong refugees from Laos to live there for a few years in the early 1980s, using it at various times as a training camp for GDF personnel – it eventually withdrew, and local populations began to dismantle the cottages and dormitories, using the lumber for construction projects in nearby Port Kaituma.
+While the government did maintain the site for a number of years – using it at various times as a training camp for GDF personnel – it eventually withdrew, and local populations began to dismantle the cottages and dormitories, using the lumber for construction projects in nearby Port Kaituma.
 They also salvaged the remaining tools and heavy farm equipment, although much of it was ruined or damaged by neglect in the intervening years to have much beyond scrap value.

 In addition to the physical remnants of the community left behind in Jonestown, there were numerous shipping cases of supplies on the docks in Georgetown which were being processed for delivery to the Northwest District.
 Those cases disappeared as well, with no record of their disposition.